• A hand holding a flower with a meadow in the background.

 Description

-- Palmer amaranth is a summer annual that commonly reaches heights of 6-8 feet but can reach 10 feet or more.
+• Palmer amaranth is a fast-growing summer annual that commonly reaches heights of 6 to 8 feet and can reach 10 feet or more.

-- The green leaves are smooth and arranged in an alternate pattern that grows symmetrically around the stem.
-The leaves are oval to diamond-shaped.
-There is a small, sharp spine at the leaf tip.
+• Leaves are smooth, green and arranged alternately around the stem.
+The leaves are oval to diamond-shaped with a small, sharp spine at the leaf tip.

-- The leaves of some Palmer amaranth plants have a whitish V-shaped mark on them.
+• Leaves of some Palmer amaranth plants have a whitish, V-shaped marking on them.
 Not all Palmer amaranth plants display this characteristic.

-- Seedhead spikes on female Palmer amaranth plants are much taller (up to three feet long) and more prickly than waterhemp or redroot and smooth pigweed spikes.
+• Seedhead spikes on female Palmer amaranth plants are much taller (up to three feet long) and pricklier than waterhemp or redroot and smooth pigweed spikes.

 Habitat

-Palmer amaranth is adapted to the arid habitat of the desert southwest.
+Palmer amaranth is adapted to the arid habitat of the southwest desert.
 Outside of its native range, Palmer amaranth has been documented in annual row crop fields and disturbed, sunny areas.

 Means of spread and distribution

-Seed is the means of spread and female plants are prolific seed producers.
-A study in Missouri documented more than 250,000 seeds produced per plant.
-Seed can be spread in water movement, by wildlife and via agricultural practices such as plowing, harvesting and spreading manure.
+Palmer amaranth spreads by seed.
+Female plants produce large quantities of seed.
+One study in Missouri documented more than 250,000 seeds produced per plant.
+Seed can spread through water movement, wildlife, and agricultural practices such as plowing, harvesting and spreading manure.

-Palmer amaranth is documented in 28 states including neighboring South Dakota, Iowa and Wisconsin.
-It has been documented in Douglas, Lyon, Todd and Yellow Medicine Counties in Minnesota.
+Palmer amaranth has been documented in 28 states, including neighboring South Dakota, Iowa and Wisconsin.
+In Minnesota, it has been documented in Douglas, Lyon, Todd and Yellow Medicine counties.

 Impact

-Palmer amaranth competes aggressively with crops.
-It has a fast growth rate of 2-3 inches per day and commonly reaches heights of 6-8 feet, greatly inhibiting crop growth.
+Palmer amaranth competes aggressively with crops and has a fast growth rate of 2-3 inches per day.
+It commonly reaches heights of 6 to 8 feet, greatly inhibiting crop growth.
 Yield losses have been up to 91% in corn and 79% in soybean.

 Prevention and management

-- Mowing alone is not as effective as cultivation, as Palmer amaranth plants are usually not killed by mowing.
-They can regrow from cut stalks and set seed close to the ground.
+• Mowing alone is not as effective as cultivation, as Palmer amaranth plants are usually not killed by mowing.
+Plants can regrow from cut stalks and produce seed close to the ground.
 Mowing must therefore be done in conjunction with other methods of control like herbicide application, prescribed fire or propane weed torching to be effective.

-- Always clean vehicles and equipment after exiting infested areas.
+• Always clean vehicles and equipment after leaving infested areas.
 If seed was produced, deep tillage will reduce the quantity of seeds that can readily germinate.

 Toxicity